finance

 2.)
 Elite Boutique Investment Banks

-Elite boutique investment banks specializes in providing high-end financial advisory services to clients.
-They are typically smaller in size and more specialized than larger investment banks, and often work with clients in specific industries or sectors.
+Elite boutique investment banks specialize in providing high-end financial advisory services to clients.
+They are typically smaller in size and more specialized than larger investment banks and often work with clients in specific industries or sectors.

 3.)
 Full-service Investment Banks